tahama/scrapbookq/README.md

 **Q: How to get ScrapbookQ?**

-Press on [ScrapbookQ](https://addons.mozilla.org/firefox/addon/scrapbookq) can lead to ScrapbookQ, and then click "Add this extension to firefox" bule button in the website.
+Press on [ScrapbookQ](https://addons.mozilla.org/firefox/addon/scrapbookq) can lead to ScrapbookQ, and then click "Add this extension to firefox" blue button in the website.

 **Q: How to help improve this project?**